-The BHF was started by NTUC First Campus Co-operative Limited in 2007 with the primary objective of helping children from low-income families get access to quality pre-school education at My First Skool centres.
+The BHF was establsihed by NTUC First Campus Co-operative Limited in 2008 with the primary objective of helping children from low-income families get access to quality pre-school education and positive classroom experiences.
 On 15 March 2009, BHF was further approved as an Institute of Public Charter (IPC).

 The major donors of BHF include the NTUC-U Care Fund as well as NTUC’s group of social enterprises and affiliates.
 Interested organisations and individuals can donate to BHF through https://www.giving.sg/bright-horizons-fund or by completing the donation form and emailing it to BHFFinancialAssistance@ntucfirstcampus.com.

 - Assistance amount varies according to gross household income or per capita income

 - Families with a gross monthly household income of $4,500 and below, or $1,125 per capita (applicable for families with five or more members).

 - Applications for childcare subsidies offered by the Early Childhood Development Agency (ECDA), if applicable, must first be made prior to the consideration of BHF.